OutdatedPine906/AdventureRPG/README.md

 All original artwork by CodeNMore within the New Beginner Java Game Programming Tutorial Series is under the CC0 license: https://creativecommons.org/publicdomain/zero/1.0/

+CONTROLS:

+ - WASD to move
+ - Arrow Keys to attack
+ - E to Open and Close Inventory
+ - P to Open and Close Shop if you are in the Shop Squares
+ - W and S to navigate Shop and Inventory Items
+ - Enter to purchase Items